 Serve this gluten free dairy free cornbread as a side dish for your favorite fall foods.
 It’s great for weeknight dinners alongside chili or stew.
 It’s also great for potlucks or a get-together where you’ve been tasked with bringing a side dish.

 Finally, this gluten-free dairy-free cornbread is also an excellent option to replace traditional bread in a traditional stuffing recipe.
+Try it in my gluten-free stuffing recipe!

 - Preheat oven to 425 degrees F and grease or line a muffin tin with paper liners.
 Or grease an 8" x 8" glass baking dish with cooking spray.